Xlonefy/optimaltreelabeling/README.md

 The solution to the problem runs in $O(n)$ time complexity and $O(n)$ space complexity, where $n$ is the number of vertices of the tree.

 This procedure stores the Tree in an adjacency list and makes use of a recursive greedy algorithm to solve the challenge.
 It outputs the optimal cost of the Tree and it calculates at least one optimal labeling possibility.
-More information about this can be found in the report (link not available for now).
+More information about this can be found in the report provided in the repo.

 ## 🚀 Running